AlexandraBledea/SOA/README.md

 - The Java REST APIs run multiple instances, with load balancing managed by the NGINX Gateway, which handles external access to the services.
 - Task assignment and upcoming deadline emails are handled asynchronously through RabbitMQ messaging.
 - Due to having multiple instances started, for traceability, logs are gathered in the loggingService.
-- The REST micro-services are protected through OAuth using JWTs generated and managed by the authenticationService.
+- The REST microservices are protected through OAuth using JWTs generated and managed by the authenticationService.

 ## **A detailed view of the microservices**